nismod/energy_demand/docs/documentation.md

 ![Peak shiting](../docs/documentation_images/004-peak_shifting.jpg)
 *Figure XX: Shifting loads from peak hours to off-peak hours based on load factor changes.*

-### 3.XXXXXXXXXX Technologies and technological uptake
+### 3.2 Technologies, technological diffusion
-Based on ECUK() different technologies are assigned to enduses.
-Efficiencies are calculated based on....
+For every end use, technologies can be defined.
+For the UK application, the defined technologies are listed in Table 2.

 <table align="center">
   <tr>
-    <th align="left">Enduse</th>
+    <th align="left">End use</th>
     <th align="left">Technologies</th>
   </tr>
   <tr>